 Day 1: Arrive in L.A.

 Arrive at LAX airport and make your way to Disneyland Resort via taxi.
 A taxi is my recommended method.
 I would not mess around with shuttles or other services, all of which have wildly mixed reviews.
 For three people or more a taxi costs nearly the same and is far more efficient.

 Note: If you can fly to John Wayne Airport from your home base, this is even closer to Disneyland and is a better option.

 - Visit Disney California Adventure Park in the afternoon via the direct entrance from the hotel.

-- Dinner at Blue Bayou, Disneyland Park and a few attractions there to round out the evening.
+- Dinner at Blue Bayou, Disneyland Park (or restaurant of your choice) and a few attractions there to round out the evening.

 Day 2: Two Disney Parks